 Medicines are important for managing many health conditions, but sometimes problems happen.
 We discuss the different types of problems that can occur and provide tips to help you use medications safely.

 What sorts of problems can happen with medicines?

 - Interaction is the term used to describe the effect different medicines have when you take more than one of them.
 Adding another medicine may change the effect the first medicine has on your body.
-Some medicines also interact with herbal or complimentary and alternative medicines.
+Some medicines also interact with herbal or complementary and alternative medicines.

 - Mistakes – on rare occasions, health professionals can make mistakes when they prescribe or give a medicine.
 They may forget about the interactions or get the dose wrong.
 You can also make mistakes with your medicines if you get confused about when and how much to take of each medicine.

 1. Starting a new medicine

 Side effects are more likely when starting new medicines.
 This can be because your body isn’t used to the effects of the medicine yet.
 With time, most side effects ease.
 If you are already taking medicines, starting a new medicine may cause an interactions between the medicines.

 Tip: When you are prescribed a new medicine ask your doctor or pharmacist about the most likely side effects and interactions, and whether there is anything you can do to ease them.
 Read more about side effects of medicines.